amarce/kolla-ansible/doc/source/reference/networking/neutron.rst

 ``Connection refused``, verify that the containers are running and that ``/run/openvswitch/db.sock`` exists.

+Verification of the Open vSwitch containers only proceeds when the corresponding systemd unit or container is present.
+If neither exists, the check is skipped entirely, avoiding spurious failures on hosts where the role is not enabled.

 When using Open vSwitch on a compatible kernel (4.3+ upstream, consult the documentation of your distribution for support details), you can switch to using the native OVS firewall driver by employing a configuration override